electron-vite/vite-plugin-electron-renderer/README.md

 }
 ```

-2. Using the third-part C/C++ package in the Renderer process.
+2. Using the third-part C/C++, `esm` package in the Renderer process.

 ```js
 import renderer from 'vite-plugin-electron-renderer'